liampshaw/CoV-homoplasy-filtering/README.md

 # Homoplasy filtering

-This repository contains R scripts for filtering out spurious homoplasic sites from SARS-CoV-2 assemblies.
+This repository contains R scripts to attempt to filter out spurious homoplasic sites from SARS-CoV-2 assemblies.

 Associated publication: **to be included**